 Jim: So true.
 And, I guess, the more critical question is that self-starter mentality.
 That’s something a parent...

-Dave: That’s not - that’s not an extrovert-introvert thing.
+Dave: That’s not an inherent introvert thing.

 Jim: Right.
 That’s something all parents...

-Dave: Initiative is independent of character style - of personality style.
+Dave: Initiative is independent of character style.

 Dave: Initiative is something you want to teach.

-Dave: Um, and so that, you know, that - the world doesn’t owe you a living kind of stuff - old-school stuff, right?
+Dave: Um, and so that, you know, the world doesn’t owe you a living kind of stuff - old-school stuff, right?
 The world doesn’t owe you a living.
 You’re not a victim.
 You’re not stuck.
 If it’s to be, it’s up to me.
 You got to leave the cave, kill something and drag it home, bubba.

 Dave: I mean, you’ve got to walk them through that because that’s gonna be their reality.